 - When your lye/milk is ready, keep it on ice while you get the oils ready.
 Measure your oils using a kitchen scale.
 Combine oils and heat them slightly until they are about 110° - 125°F.

 - When the oils are ready, slowly pour the lye/milk mixture into the oils.
 Mix by hand for the first 5 minutes and then use a stick (immersion) blender to bring it to trace.
 If you've never made soap before, this is where it gets quite thick, much like pudding.
 When it comes to a trace, add your essential oils and any additives and pour it into molds.

 - Wait 24 hours or more, remove from molds, and cut if desired.
 Wait 3-4 weeks, turning it every so often so all sides have been exposed to air.
-You can test the pH with test strips to make sure it’s cured (desired pH is between 8-10), or use the old “touch your tongue to it” method.
-If you get any kind of tingle on your tongue, it’s not ready yet and will be too harsh on skin if used at this point.
-(I’ve been doing this since 1995 and that tiny bit of lye on an uncured bar will not hurt you.)
+You can test the pH with test strips to make sure it's cured (the desired pH is between 8-10), or use the old "touch your tongue to it" method.
+If you get any kind of tingle on your tongue, it's not ready yet and will be too harsh on your skin if used at this point.
+(I've been doing this since 1995 and that tiny bit of lye on an uncured bar will not hurt you.)
 Wrap when completely cured.